Tomorrow Never Knows: Critical reception

 In his album review for the NME, Allen Evans expressed confusion over "Tomorrow Never Knows".
 In response to the lyric's exhortation to "relax and float downstream", he wrote: "But how can you relax with the electronic, outer-space noises, often sounding like seagulls? ...
 Only Ringo's rock-steady drumming is natural."
 Peter Jones of Record Mirror commented: "You need some sort of aural microscope to get the message from this.
 But it's darned compelling listening."
 Disc and Music Echos review of Revolver took the form of a track-by-track rundown by Ray Davies of the Kinks, who, in author Steve Turner's opinion, took the opportunity to air his longstanding bitterness towards the Beatles.
 Davies was unimpressed with the track, and concluded that the band must have had "George Martin tied to a totem pole when they did this".

-Writing in the recently launched Crawdaddy!, Paul Williams derided "Tomorrow Never Knows" and the album's single, "Yellow Submarine", saying of Lennon's song: "A good artist doesn't publish first drafts."
+Writing in the then recently launched Crawdaddy!, Paul Williams derided "Tomorrow Never Knows" and the album's single, "Yellow Submarine", saying of Lennon's song: "A good artist doesn't publish first drafts."
 Edward Greenfield of The Guardian described the track as "the most remarkable item on a compulsive new record".
 He said the lyrics were a "curious sort of poetry" that conveyed the concept of "pop-music as a substitute, both for jungle emotions and for the consolations of religion", as teenagers followed in the long societal tradition of disengaging the mind and surrendering "to the tribal leader, the priest, or now the pop-singer".
 Greenfield concluded by saying, "Thank goodness Lennon is being satirical: at least one hopes so."